apeled/data-512-homework_2/README.md

 1. **Missing ORES Scores:**
    - In some cases, the ORES quality prediction for certain articles may not be retrieved.
 These cases are logged in the `ores_errors_log.txt` file, and an error rate for missing scores is calculated in the analysis.
 The error rate in this project was approximately 0.11%.

+2. **Population Issues:**
-2. **Population Data Adjustments:**
+   - **Population Data Adjustments:**
       - Some countries in the population dataset, such as Monaco and Tuvalu, were found to have incorrect population values.
 These were manually adjusted based on data from Wikipedia.

-3. **Manual Region Assignments:**
-   - Countries were assigned to regions based on population data.
-If a country did not match exactly between the datasets, it was excluded from the final analysis.
-The excluded countries are logged in the `wp_countries-no_match.txt` file.

-4. **API Limitations:**
-   - The Wikimedia ORES and PageInfo APIs have request rate limits.
-Although the requests were throttled to avoid exceeding the limit, heavy usage of the API in a short time could lead to temporary restrictions.

-5. **Population in Millions:**
+   - **Population in Millions:**
       - The population data provided is in millions.
 For smaller populations, such as Tuvalu, precision may be lost when dealing with small article counts relative to population size.

-6. **Outdated Population Data:**
+   - **Outdated Population Data:**
       - The population data used in this project may not reflect the most current statistics, and updates to the population figures may be required in future analyses.

 ## License and Data Attribution